Social Democratic Workers' Party of Germany: Eisenachers

-Platform and organization
+Platform and organisation

-The SDAP was typically deemed Marxist by most observers, although this term was somewhat amorphous during Marx's lifetime.
+The SDAP was typically deemed Marxist by most observers although that term was somewhat amorphous during Marx's lifetime.
 The party was described as such mainly because of its IWA membership and Liebknecht's close personal relationship with Marx.

 The true nature of Eisenacher Marxism was closer to democratic socialism than the communist parties of later decades.
-The party platform called for a free people's state (freier Volkstaat), which could align private cooperatives with state organizations.
+The party platform called for a free people's state (freier Volkstaat), which could align private co-operatives with state organisations.
 The party primarily supported trade unionism as the utility by which workers could prosper in the context of capitalism.

 Der Volksstaat

 The party press was a vital element of the SDAP's political strategy.
 The party's newspaper was first called Demokratisches Wochenblatt (Democratic Weekly Paper) and later Der Volksstaat (The People's State) and was edited by Liebknecht.
 The paper was published in Leipzig from 2 October 1869 to 23 September 1876.
 The party did not yet have its own printers, but Liebknecht was ambitious in his efforts to promote its publications on a wide scale as educational tools for workers.
-Although most issues of Der Volksstaat were primarily composed of incendiary writing about the German political situation, Liebknecht attempted as much as possible to include essays on political theory, transcripts of academic lectures, and even some popular fiction.
+Although most issues of Der Volksstaat were primarily composed of incendiary writing about the German political situation, Liebknecht attempted as much as possible to include essays on political theory, transcripts of academic lectures and even some popular fiction.